soundanalogous/Breakout/README.md

 Breakout is currently beta software.
 The API is stable, but bugs are possible.
 Please create an issue if you suspect a bug.
 Additional examples and hardware abstractions (Breakout/io/) will be added over the next few weeks.

-See [breakoutjs.com](http://breakoutjs.com) for more information, including tutorials.
+See [breakoutjs.com](http://breakoutjs.com) for detailed documentation and other helpful information.

 To use